stefanzimara/vIntegrationTools/README.md

 Detailed Information you find in our [Wiki](https://github.com/stefanzimara/vIntegrationTools/wiki).

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines for more information.

 ## License

-This project is licensed under the AGPL License - see the LICENSE file for details.
+This project is licensed under the AGPL License - see the [LICENSE](https://github.com/stefanzimara/vIntegrationTools/blob/main/LICENSE) file for details.

 ## Contact